 Stress or Anxiety

-Some cats will actually shed more when they are stressed or anxious.
-I remember when I moved with my cat, I had to carry him in my arms through a metal detector at the airport.
+Do cats shed more when stressed or do cats shed when stressed?
+Yes, cats shed when stressed or anxious.
+But why do cats shed when stressed?
+When I moved with my cat, I had to carry him through a metal detector at the airport.
 He was shaking and clinging to me.
-I have never seen so much fur come off of him in my life.
+I have never seen so much fur come off of him.
 His carrier was coated!
+Anxiety causes increased shedding because a cat's muscles tense up when it is stressed.
+This results in the follicles of some hairs being released.

 Age

 Just like us, older cats are a bit less flexible.
 This might make grooming certain areas a bit tougher for some older kitties.
-When they can't lick certain spots as efficiently, that area might shed a bit more since they can't clean up the loose furs and keep the spot clean.
+When they can't lick certain spots as efficiently, that area might shed more since they can't clean up the loose fur or furs and keep the place clean.
+The same thing can happen when cats are overweight.
+Extra-weight cats can have trouble reaching certain areas, especially the spot above their tail.
+You'll notice your overweight feline shedding more than expected since they can't clean excess fur properly.

 Hormonal Changes